 Wauw, really sounds good!
 What do I need to do?

-The only thing you need to do is fill in this form before the 1st of September.
+The only thing you need to do is fill in the form below before the 1st of September.
 Still got some questions?
 You can find the answers here.
 Couldn’t find what you where looking fore?
 Maybe I can help you out.

 When you sign up, you’ll receive: